ignite/cli/docs/guide/hello.md

 When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.

-In the development environment, you don't have to restart the blockchain after you make changes.
-All changes you make in the `hello` directory files are automatically picked up by Ignite CLI.
+In the development environment, you can experiment and instantly see updates.
+You don't have to restart the blockchain after you make changes.
+Hot reloading automatically detects all of the changes you make in the `hello` directory files.

 ## Say "Hello, Ignite CLI"

 To get your blockchain to say `Hello!
-Starport`, you need to make these changes:
+Ignite CLI`, you need to make these changes:

 - Modify a protocol buffer file
 - Create a keeper query function that returns data